 But all was not well within the band.
 Rob Dean had already left prior to the recording of ‘Tin Drum’, while frustrations about publishing and personal differences came to a head when Karn’s girlfriend, photographer Yuka Fujii moved in with Sylvian on the eve of their UK tour.
-Despite being advised by Napier-Bell not to bring Fujii along to the dates, Sylvian ignored his advice and tensions boiled over.
-This led to the various individual band members undertaking their own projects in 1982 while JAPAN was put on hiatus.
+Tensions boiled over and led to the various individual band members undertaking their own projects in 1982 while JAPAN was put on hiatus.

 Jansen, Barbieri and Karn formed a new project JBK and in 1993, founded Medium Productions as a platform to release their work free from label interference.
 But the quartet that comprised JAPAN would never work together again and with Mick Karn’s sad passing in January 2011, never will.

 With so much material recorded, what tracks would act as a beginner’s guide to JAPAN and its many offshoots?
-After much deliberation and leaving out the collaborations with Midge Ure and members of YELLOW MAGIC ORCHESTRA which have been documented elsewhere on the site, The Electricity Club brings you its twenty choices, with a restriction of one track per album or EP, to tell a rather complex story…
+After much deliberation and leaving out the collaborations with Midge Ure and members of YELLOW MAGIC ORCHESTRA which have been documented on ELECTRICITYCLUB.CO.UK, here are our twenty choices, with a restriction of one track per album or EP, to tell a rather complex story…

 Dedicated to the memory of MICK KARN 1958-2011